 Anne Talbot, Psy.D.

 Options in Psychology Site Supervisor

 Anne Talbot, PsyD, is a specialist in neuropsychology and a forensic psychologist with 25 years of experience in a broad range of clinical and court-involved evaluations of adults, adolescents, and children referred from western and central Nebraska as well as eastern Wyoming.
-Dr. Talbot is a current president of the Nebraska Psychological Association with 12 years of experience in leadership roles within NPA including extensive interface with legislators involving behavioral health public policy and professional advocacy.
+Dr. Talbot is a past president of the Nebraska Psychological Association with 12 years of experience in leadership roles within NPA including extensive interface with legislators involving behavioral health public policy and professional advocacy.
 She has represented NPA and Nebraska psychologists in long-term close collaboration with leaders of the American Psychological Association in Washington, DC.
 Much of her clinical work incorporates a strong medical background from her previous career in critical care as well as inpatient psychiatric settings in Boston, Denver, and New York before developing the outpatient clinic now known as Options In Psychology (OIP) 30 years ago.